Bira/octopus-carnival/_drafts/wir-dscc-nibenay.md

 Nibebay's highest ranking templars are known as the High Consorts.
 There are five of them, each in charge of one of the city-state's temples.
-The Shadow King's inner circle is composed of these five, plus his personal arcane assistants, and a group of elite goliath warriors.
+The Shadow King's inner circle is composed of these five, plus his personal arcane assistants, his half-monster son Dhojakt, and a group of elite goliath warriors.
 Only they can enter Naggaramakam and interact directly with their king.
 And only they know what Nibenay's true draconic form looks like - he disguises himself as a human in his rare public appearances.

 Things might have continued this way forever if it wasn't for Kalak's assassination and the liberation of Tyr.
 This kind of lit a fire under Nibenay,